Chief Executive Officer

 Prior to joining The Health Trust, he was Chief Operating Officer at Via Services for two years and Executive Director of Wellness and Education for the Pueblo of Sandia Native American Reservation in New Mexico for eight years.
 He holds a B.S. in Physical Education from Indiana State University and an M.S. in Park and Recreation Administration with a specialization in Therapeutic Recreation from Indiana University.

-Carla Freeman is responsible for communicating The Health Trust’s grant priorities to the community and prospective grant applicants.
+Maria Garcia is responsible for communicating The Health Trust’s grant priorities to the community and prospective grant applicants.
 She supports grantees in meeting their grant objectives and connects grantees with other resources to advance their project goals.

 Director of Strategy